andr1976/HydDown/Manual.md

 # Usage
 ## Basic usage
-Running the code is as simple as:
+From the source repository, running the code is as simple as:

-    python main.py input.yml
+    python src/main.py input.yml

 where main.py is the main script and input.yml is the input file in Yaml syntax.

 The Yaml input file is edited to reflect the system of interest.

-A usable copy of a main script is installed in the  python installation Scripts/ folder:
+Further, a usable copy of a main script is installed in the python installation Scripts/ folder:

     /python3x/Scripts/hyddown_main.py

-or from GitHub:
+or from GitHub/in the source folder:

     HydDown/Scripts/hyddown_main.py